Azure/azure-workload-identity/README.md

 The repository contains the following components:

 1. [Mutating Webhook][5]
     > The webhook is for mutating pods that reference an annotated service account.
-The webhook will inject the environment variables and the projected service account token volume.
+The webhook will inject the environment variables and the [projected service account token volume][11].
+Your application/SDK will consume them to authenticate itself to Azure resources.

 2. [Proxy Init][6] and [Proxy][7]
     > The proxy init container and proxy sidecar container will be used for applications that are still using [AAD Pod Identity][1].